jonifreeman/ajatusasana.fi/en/me.markdown

 I lived the first third of my life through and for my body, teaching hip-hop-influenced aerobics- and dance classes.
-Although I expressed myself through my body, and wanted to make others feel good through movement and music, I was not really listening to the wise body was trying to tell me.
+Although I expressed myself through my body, and wanted to make others feel good through movement and music, I was not really listening to what my wise body was trying to tell me.
 I made errors with excess taxation.

 I started searching for answers in the academia.
 I was hungry for